 Evening Activities at Grouse

-Grouse Mountain opened for the 2019/2020 season on November 30th (which was a few days earlier than the year before).
-First day of the 2020/21 season was November 20th.
-Night skiing started on that date, but with limited lifts and trails in operation.
+Grouse Mountain opened for the 2020/21 season on November 20th.
+It opened on the exact same date for the 2021/22 season as well.
+Night skiing began then too, but with limited lifts and trails in operation.

 See below for information about night skiing and other evening activities at Grouse Mountain in winter.
 For general information about the resort, however, click Grouse Mountain Year-Round.
 And for general daytime winter activity information (including snow conditions) click Grouse Mountain in Winter.